 Everyone deals with difficulty and trouble in this fallen world and our responses to those emotional stressors can start a slippery slope where depression intensifies over time.
-No one, even deeply spiritual people, can avoid difficult circumstances.
+No one, not even deeply spiritual people, can avoid difficult circumstances.
 Living your life trying to avoid all difficult circumstances and people will prove futile and maddening.
 A better strategy is to develop mature responses.
-Consider how our emotional responses can be mature or destructive to the same difficulty.
+Consider how our emotional responses to the same difficulty can be mature or destructive:

 - Does my anger reflect God’s heart or is it rooted in selfishness?

 - Is my fear more of a godly concern or distrust in God’s ability to bring about good?

 - In my stress, do I bring obedience to God or a self-imposed standard that I put on myself?

 - In my shame, do I run back to God as my only hope, or do I think I must feel bad to earn it?

 You likely struggled to answer the questions above with a firm “yes” or “no” because we have conflicting motivations and actions.
 Our emotions reflect the battle that always rages in our hearts, between what God wants and what our flesh and selfish desires want.
 However, if we are going to fight depression, we have to learn to evaluate our emotional stressors and how we have been responding to the difficult circumstances in life.

 Here’s a common question that comes up: “So does this mean that those who experience more difficulty are more prone to discouragement that could lead to depression?”
 Without a doubt, there are correlations that can make some more prone to depression.
 This is why depression is more likely in some families and communities than others.
 However, difficulties are common to every gender, race, economic condition, personality type, etc.